Sydney McLaughlin-Levrone coasts to 400 win at US track and field championships in her newest event - KTVZ

 Sydney McLaughlin-Levrone coasts to 400 win at US track and field championships in her newest event

-Britton Wilson couldn’t quite close the gap on McLaughlin-Levrone and took second.
+Britton Wilson couldn’t close the gap on McLaughlin-Levrone and took second.
 Talitha Diggs wound up third.

 It’s possible McLaughlin-Levrone could compete in both the open 400 and the 400 hurdles next month at worlds in Budapest, Hungary.
 McLaughlin-Levrone has a bye into the 400 hurdles courtesy of her record-setting win at worlds last summer on the same Hayward Field track where she breezed Saturday.